susiexsun/capstone_project/README.md

 ## Repo Structure

-## Data
+##### Data
-scrape_with_graph.py - Pulling Graph and Tweets from Twitter's User Timeline and Friend Ids using Tweepy twitter_streaming.py - Pulling Data from Twitter's streaming API using Tweepy's StreamListener twitter_user.py - Collecting user timelines using IDs seeded from Twitter Streaming
+* scrape_with_graph.py - Pulling Graph and Tweets from Twitter's User Timeline and Friend Ids using Tweepy
+* twitter_streaming.py - Pulling Data from Twitter's streaming API using Tweepy's StreamListener
+* twitter_user.py - Collecting user timelines using IDs seeded from Twitter Streaming
+* specific_user.py - Used for QA and troubleshooting.
+Scrapes and confirms specific people are in the database.